Trustroots/trustroots/docs/Chat.md

 Contact [the support team](https://www.trustroots.org/support) to ask to be invited to the chat.

-Would be great if you could use your Trustroots username as your Slack username so that people can easily recognise you.
+Would be great if you could use your Trustroots username as your Matrix username and/or name so that people can easily recognise you.